-Most recently, DEDO/Downtown Delaware was awarded a two year USDA Rural Community Development Initiative (RCDI) grant in the amount of $80,000, which will be matched 100% by DEDO/Downtown Delaware.
+Most recently, Downtown Delaware was awarded a two year USDA Rural Community Development Initiative (RCDI) grant in the amount of $80,000, matched by Downtown Delaware.
 The RCDI Program promotes sustainable economic development in rural communities with exceptional needs through provision of training and technical assistance focusing on business development, building rural entrepreneurship, small business innovation, and economic development planning.

-Previously, two USDA RCID grants and a Rural Business Enterprise Grant supported a cadre of DEDO's programs and services, including development of colorful and contemporary community brands that reflect the unique character of twelve of Delaware's downtown communities, as well as master plans, historic design guidelines manuals, retailer training, eCommerce training and launch of DEDO's popular Project Pop Up, an initiative whereby DEDO provided select Delaware entrepreneurs with an opportunity to be "open for business" in the downtown by offering them downtown commercial space, rent-free for three months from October 1 - December 31.
-Our newest program is the Rural Business Mentoring Program.
+Previously, two USDA RCDI grants and a Rural Business Enterprise Grant supported a cadre of programs and services, including development of colorful and contemporary community brands that reflect the unique character of twelve of Delaware's downtown communities, as well as master plans, historic design guidelines manuals, retailer training, eCommerce training and launch of DEDO's popular Project Pop Up, an initiative whereby DEDO provided select Delaware entrepreneurs with an opportunity to be "open for business" in the downtown by offering them downtown commercial space, rent-free for three months from October 1 - December 31.

 While USDA funds are directed toward the above named “recipient towns” the group training services can be accessed by a statewide audience, thus benefitting downtown communities throughout Delaware.